 We love to try new things.
 Sometimes it is a challenging, but often a very rewarding experience.

-For example, we tried and loved a camel pie in Birdsville, crocodile sausages at Hartley’s Crocodile Park, or donkey stew served by a fellow traveler in Mataranka.
+For example, we tried and loved a camel pie in Birdsville, crocodile sausages at Hartley’s Crocodile Park, or donkey stew served by a fellow traveller in Mataranka.

 Occasionally, we visit local breweries that make craft beer or local wineries.
 The best part about them is that you often get a very custom, personal experience that you cannot have when visiting a liquor store.
 They usually have also great food on the menu.